clubajax/base-component/README.md

         // can continue work here
     });

-Or the convenience function in `BaseComponent` can be used:
+Or the convenience function in `src/loader` can be used:

     var element = dom('my-custom', {}, document.body);
-    BaseComponent.onDomReady(element, function (element) {
+    onDomReady(element, function (element) {
         // can continue work here
     });

-The benefit of `BaseComponent.onDomReady` over `element.addEventListener` is that if the element is already in the `domready` state the callback will still fire.
+The benefit of `onDomReady` over `element.addEventListener` is that if the element is already in the `domready` state the callback will still fire.
 Also, the event listener is cleaned up under the hood, while using `element.addEventListener` leaves that up to you.